What Back Injury Recovery Exercises Should Blokes Do?

 The key to maximising benefits lies in precise execution.
 Keep the neck neutral by gazing at a spot on the floor about 15 centimetres in front of your hands.
 Avoid common mistakes such as sagging in the lower back or lifting the extended limbs above shoulder height.
 The goal is to create a straight line from the fingertips of the extended arm to the heel of the extended foot.

 Start with 3 sets of 8-10 repetitions per side, alternating between right arm/left leg and left arm/right leg combinations.
 As stability improves, increase hold times and repetitions gradually.
 If maintaining balance proves challenging initially, practise extending one limb at a time until proper form and control are established.
-For enhanced recovery results, this exercise can be incorporated into one-on-one rehabilitation sessions with a qualified physio.
+This exercise shares similar stabilisation principles with balance training techniques used in fall prevention programs.

 For blokes recovering from back injuries, gentle hamstring stretches play a vital role in rehabilitation by reducing tension along the posterior chain.
 When the hamstrings are tight, they can pull on the pelvis and create additional stress on the lower back, potentially prolonging the recovery process.
 Therefore, incorporating modified hamstring stretches into a rehabilitation routine can help restore proper muscle balance and promote healing.